Close popup

 • From a buyer’s perspective: these projects deliver additional benefits beyond carbon avoidance, such as health benefits, reduced deforestation and social and economic benefits for households.
 These co-benefits make improved cookstove projects an attractive option to investors and buyers.

-• From a developer’s perspective: improved cookstoves are relatively small-scale, which makes them easier to implement compared to large-scale projects.
-This means that they can be implemented in remote or rural areas, where access to energy is limited and traditional cooking methods are still prevalent.
+• From a developer’s perspective: improved cookstoves present an attractive opportunity for project developers.
+There is demand for projects especially in remote or rural areas, where access to energy is limited and traditional cooking methods are still prevalent.

 Overall, improved cookstoves projects offer a compelling combination of simplicity, co-benefits and additionality of activities, which makes them a popular option in the voluntary carbon market.